 Sponsors of his research have included the Defense Advanced Research Projects Agency (DARPA), the Advanced Research Projects Agency-Energy (ARPA-e), the Army Research Laboratory, the Office of Naval Research, the National Aeronautics and Space Administration (NASA), and the National Science Foundation, as well as industry.

-Guest is secretary-general for the International Society for Structural and Multidisciplinary Optimization, and chair of the technical committee on Optimal Structural Design for the American Society of Civil Engineers (ASCE) Structural Engineering Institute.
+Guest is currently serving as past secretary-general for the International Society for Structural and Multidisciplinary Optimization, and past chair of the technical committee on Optimal Structural Design for the American Society of Civil Engineers (ASCE) Structural Engineering Institute.
 He also is a member of the Computational Mechanics Committee of the ASCE Engineering Mechanics Institute (EMI), and a member of the Design Automation Committee of the American Society of Mechanical Engineers (ASME).
-He is associate editor of the journals Structural and Multidisciplinary Optimization and ASME Journal of Mechanical Design, and a reviewer for over 30 technical journals.
+He is on the editorial board of the journals Structural and Multidisciplinary Optimization and Computer Methods in Applied Mechanics and Engineering, and a reviewer for more than 30 technical journals.

 Guest received his bachelor’s degree in civil engineering systems from the University of Pennsylvania in 1998.
 He then studied at Princeton University, where he received a master’s degree in civil engineering and operations research in 2001, a master’s degree in civil and environmental engineering in 2002, and a PhD in civil and environmental engineering in 2005.
 He joined the Whiting School of Engineering faculty in 2005.